-This BLOG On First Time Home Buyer Mortgage Process Was UPDATED On July 5, 2017
+This BLOG On First Time Home Buyer Mortgage Process And Guidelines Was UPDATED And PUBLISHED On September 10th, 2019

 The first step for first time home buyer mortgage process is the pre-qualification and pre-approval step.
-The mortgage process does not have to be stressful and most loans can close in 30 days or less.
+The mortgage process does not have to be stressful.
+Most loans can close in 30 days or less.
 Understanding first time home buyer mortgage process is key.

-- From the time a home buyer signs the real estate purchase contract, to the mortgage application and approval process, and eventually to closing on the home.
+- From the time a home buyer signs the real estate purchase contract, to application and approval process, and eventually to closing on the home

-- The Gustan Cho Team is available 7 days a week, after hours, weekends, and holidays to answer any questions or concerns borrowers may have.
+- Gustan Cho Associates is available 7 days a week, after hours, weekends, and holidays to answer any questions or concerns borrowers may have

 Where Do You Begin As A First Time Home Buyer?